 are Separated by the 50% Boundary Line at SI 24.5.

 Pink Malaya & Color Change Pyrope: There is also no difference in major composition between pink Malayas and Color Change Pyropes.
 Both are varieties of Pyrope that occupy the same compositional range on the Pyralspite ternary.
-Distinctions between these gems are based solely on differences in color and color phenomena, which can be due to very small variations in minor or trace chemistry (chromium, vanadium and titanium) that are not detectable with a magnetic susceptibility balance.
+Distinctions between these gems are based solely on differences in color and color phenomena, which can be due to very small variations in minor or trace chemistry (chromium, vanadium and titanium) and/or inter-valence charge transfer processes that are not detectable with a magnetic susceptibility balance.
 We'll refer to minor chemistry as less than 5% of total composition, and trace chemistry as less than 1%.